jg-digital-media/jgdm_snooker_scorer/readme.md

    + Player 2 can "play" a 147 maximum break if player 1 misses before potting another ball.
    + Players 1 and 2 start sharing the points available to be played for as they now compete for points.

 +  This feels like a big part of the challenge and a lot could go wrong and indeed has gone wrong in meeting those goals.
-I'm going to try planning a new AI prompt to help me get this right.
+I'm going to try planning a new AI prompt to help me get this right, becase its clear this is an undertaking that requires a big refactor.

 ```

 We are going to try and replicate the what Player 1 currently does with Player 2.

-This means we'll need to make sure that player 2 is at the table after a miss or foul by player 1 and can shoot for a red ball (if there is one available).
+This means we'll need to make sure that when player 2 comes to the table after a miss or foul by player 1, that player 2 shoots for a red ball (if there is one available).
 If there are no reds left, they shoot for the first colour ball available in the colour sequence (Yellow, Green, Brown, Blue, Pink, Black).

 ```